 Without radiant heating, tile floors can be a cold walking surface during the winter months.
 If you are someone who likes to walk barefoot throughout the house, you may not want toextensively throughout your home.
 Tile flooring also makes for a hard walking surface, which is why many homeowners prefer being able to walk on plush carpeting in rooms where they spend the most time.

 If you’ve ever hadbefore, you know that it doesn’t muffle sound very well.
-For this reason, tile flooring may not be the best option for the high traffic areas in your home.
-For example, the living room or hallways may be better suited with carpet.
+For this reason, tile flooring may not be the best option for rooms on the second floor.
+For example, bedrooms or hallways may be better suited with carpet.

 Tile vs. Hardwood Flooring

 Hardwood flooring gives your home a warm, natural aesthetic.
 This is why many homeowners believe that hardwood flooring is worth the maintenance it needs to continue looking beautiful.
 For routine cleaning, use a dust mop or vacuum to remove dirt, hair, dust, and other debris.
 Follow the manufacturer’s instructions when your floors need a more thorough cleaning.